dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/02_MigratingFromNRSDKToXREALSDK/0_intro.md

    3. Select `package.json`，click Open

-When importing the XREAL SDK into your Unity project, you’ll encounter several key components that facilitate the development of AR applications.
-Here’s a breakdown of the essential and optional elements:
+When importing the XREAL SDK into your Unity project, you'll encounter several key components that facilitate the development of AR applications.
+Here's a breakdown of the essential and optional elements:

 * **Interaction Basics**: This is an essential component that provides assets to streamline the setup of basic rendering and interactions using controllers and hand gestures, compatible with the XR Interaction Toolkit.
 It includes prefabs and demo scenes designed to help you get started quickly with the XREAL SDK integration.
 This component is fundamental as it lays the groundwork for any XR application, ensuring that you have the necessary tools for basic interaction and rendering.

 * **AR Features**: This is an optional component, recommended for those who require advanced AR functionalities in their projects.
 It includes sample scenes and other assets that demonstrate the integration of AR features supported by the XREAL SDK with AR Foundation.
 This part specifically supports Plane Detection, Image Tracking, Spatial Anchors, and Depth Meshing.
 Depending on the scope of your project, you can choose to import this component if your application will utilize complex AR features.

 When setting up your project, start with the **Interaction Basics** to ensure all fundamental interaction mechanisms are in place.
-Then, depending on the AR features necessary for your project, consider importing the AR Features module to expand the application’s capabilities with advanced AR technology.
+Then, depending on the AR features necessary for your project, consider importing the AR Features module to expand the application's capabilities with advanced AR technology.
 This modular approach allows you to keep your project lightweight by only including the components necessary for your specific needs.

-### 4. Configure Project Settings
+## 4. Configure Project Settings

 You could either configure your project automatically via XREAL SDK **Project Setup** tool or configure manually.
 These two ways are equivalent.